 The expand row feature is a great way to see and edit all the data associated with a record.
-Expanding a row also allows you to expand related rows and add or view all comments in cells for that row (we add a comment and @mention in the animation above).
+Expanding a row can also allow you to expand related rows and see all comments in cells for that row.

 Related rows allow you to link to rows in other worksheets.
-Related rows work like tables in a relational database; editing data in one changes the data in the other.
-You can create relationships with rows in any workbook you have access to, even workbooks that live in different folders.
+Related rows work like tables in a relational database, where editing data in one changes the data in the other.
+You can create relationships with rows in any workbook you have access to, even workbooks in different folders.